 Fortunately there are a few simple tricks that you can use to keep for family eating well for very little money.

-1. Learn to be full
+1. Learn to listen to your body

 This one takes some practice.
 We’re just not accustomed to listening to our bodies anymore.
 We’re always on the go-go-go and don’t take the time to eat.
 So we shove the food in our faces and end up feeling stuffed.